 Depth sounding sonar systems on small vessels typically use frequencies between 50 and 200 kHz.
 Sonar usage, particularly on leisure boats, is increasing and is unregulated.
-These vessels tend to operate in coastal areas throughout the EU; these waters are often important for some marine mammals.
-These animals use frequencies up to about 180 kHz for communication and thus there is an overlap in frequency usage.
-There has been little research on the effects of these sonar systems and the scientific evidence for adverse effects is limited.
-However, the sounds are similar to those used in acoustic alarms (pingers) that are designed to scare away small cetaceans from gill and tangle nets used in the fishery (JRC, 2010) [25].
+These vessels tend to operate in coastal areas where some marine mammals are concentrated.
+These animals use frequencies up to about 180 kHz for communication and, thus, there is an overlap in frequency usage (JRC 2010).

-A study conducted at five sites in the Western Mediterranean Sea region (Strait of Gibraltar, Alboran basin, Balearic basin, and Provençal basin) and the adjacent NE Atlantic region (Azores archipelago) from August 2006 to January 2009 (Castellote et al., 2012) [26] provided evidence that male fin whales from two different subpopulations modify song characteristics under increased background noise conditions, These results show that the measured temporal and spectral features of fin whale 20-Hz song notes from two subpopulations, at both small and large spatial scales, decrease under both types of anthropogenic noise: high shipping noise levels and airgun noise from a seismic survey.
+A study conducted at five sites in the Western Mediterranean Sea region (Strait of Gibraltar, Alboran basin, Balearic basin, and Provençal basin) and the adjacent NE Atlantic region (Azores archipelago) from August 2006 to January 2009 (Castellote et al. 2012) provided evidence that male fin whales from two different subpopulations modify song characteristics under increased background noise conditions.
+These results show that the measured temporal and spectral features of fin whale 20-Hz song notes from two subpopulations, at both small and large spatial scales, decrease under both types of anthropogenic noise: high shipping noise levels and airgun noise from a seismic survey.